AlecVision/borg/README.md

 ### **Parsing**

-Parsing produces a new reference, which is strongly typed:
+Parsing produces a new reference, which now has additional type guarantees:

 ```ts
 const user = {